henrikx/cachet-monitor/README.md

 # cachet-monitor

-**Due to heavy use of the incident updates feature only version 2.4 and up of Cachet is supported**
+**Due to heavy use of the incident updates feature, only version 2.4 and up of Cachet is supported**

 Cachet automated monitoring made easy.